dannyonin/AWSrestart2022/PosterAPI/README.md

-# TMDB API
+# TMDB API :+1:
+-[] #0969DA :tada:

-MY API PROGRAM WITH FOR MOVIE POSTERS ,SEARCH FOR POSTER IN TMDB DATA BASE UPLOAD THE DATA TO MONGODB  WITH FLASK
+-[] MY API PROGRAM WITH FOR MOVIE POSTERS
+-[] SEARCH FOR POSTER IN TMDB DATA BASE
+-[] UPLOAD THE DATA TO MONGODB  WITH FLASK
-ABILITY TO SEARCH IN THE DATA BASE
+-[] ABILITY TO SEARCH IN THE DATA BASE

-the code is not in final version
+- the code is not in final version
-        work in progress
+- work in progress

-Author: Daniel Yonin
+- Author: Daniel Yonin :tada:

-AWSRestart 2022
+- AWSRestart 2022